 When granting the study right, in addition to the skills and abilities of the applicant, also the following issues are evaluated:

 - the sufficiency of the supervision resources and the expertise of the supervisor for the research theme proposed in the application

 - the suitability of the research for the doctoral programme.

 The study right will not be granted if the applicant does not meet the conditions of the selection criteria or if the applicant does not fit in the set quotas in comparison.

 The Steering Committee of the Doctoral Programme handles the applications and organises the student selection.
-The Faculty’s Vice Dean in charge of research approves the new students on the basis of the Steering Committee’s proposition.
+The Faculty’s Dean/Vice Dean approves the new students on the basis of the Steering Committee’s proposition.
 The applicant receives a notice on the decision personally.
 The unfavourable decision includes the grounds for the rejection and appeal instructions.